alterior-mvc/alterior/README.md

 This is Angular 2's dependency injector, so you can define your own services just as you would in Angular.
 You can add providers at the bootstrap, app-class or controller levels.

+## That's great but how do you pronounce this?
+Alterior is pronounced like "ulterior" but with an A. We know it's not a proper word :-)